PeppeL-G/bagawork/docs/src/routes/(default)/documentation/state/+page.md

 ## Viewing the state
-In our :online-editor, you can easily view the state of your app by clicking on the following buttons:
+In our :online-editor, you can easily view the state of your app by clicking on a page, and then on the `State` tab in the upper right corner.

-1. MODE
-2. STATE

 The state is in the editor shown as JSON code.
 JSON is a quite simple data format, and it works very similar to the most common values in JavaScript.